tsunami416604/azure-docs.hu-hu/articles/aks/virtual-nodes-portal.md

 [...]
 ```

-Zárjuk be a terminál-munkamenetet a test `exit`Pod-be a használatával.
+Zárjuk be a terminál-munkamenetet a test Pod-be a használatával `exit` .
 Ha a munkamenet véget ér, a rendszer törli a pod-t.

 ## <a name="next-steps"></a>További lépések